 - (a) Tennis Australia and the relevant Member Association sanction tournaments to host a combination of 12/u, 14/u, 16/u, 18/u and AMT events, which is advertised on the yearly tournament calendar.
 Tournaments may choose to hold other events (e.g. 10/u, mixed doubles or social events) in addition to what has been sanctioned. - (b) It is highly recommended that tournaments only permit athletes to enter one singles and one doubles event of the same age group.
-With the approval of the relevant Member Association and/or Tennis Australia in conjunction with the tournament committee, an athlete may enter and play in additional events at the same tournament.
-In this instance, athletes eligible for AR points in more than one age group will have the higher number of points awarded not both. - (c) Tournaments should ensure they have the capacity to deliver the number of events they have advertised.
+With the approval of the relevant Member Association and/or Tennis Australia in conjunction with the tournament committee, an athlete may enter and play in two (2) Junior Tour age groups at the same tournament.
+In this instance, athletes eligible for AR points in more than one age group will have the higher number of points awarded not both.
+An athlete may only enter one AR doubles event at the one tournament. - (c) Tournaments should ensure they have the capacity to deliver the number of events they have advertised.
 If they don't, they should hire more venues to play the matches or restrict the number of entries they accept.
 Reducing match scoring formats is not an acceptable method of dealing with overcapacity issues.